venugopc/amazon-201d1/class-01-toolbelt-terminal-git/README.md

 - create a HTML page from scratch, with proper HTML5 hierarchical structure conventions, as demonstrated by successful completion of the daily code assignment
 - properly include a \<script> tag in an HTML document that will interact with the user via prompt/alert, as demonstrated by successful completion of the daily code assignment
 - write JavaScript that will interact with the user via prompt/alert, as demonstrated by successful completion of the daily code assignment
-- use the command line to create and change directories, create and list files, and open files in a text editor and in a web browser, as demonstrated by successful completion of the daily code assignment
+- use the command line to create and change directories, create and list files, and open files in a text editor and in a web browser, as demonstrated by successful completion of the Friday code assignment
-- install & use plugins for their text editor, including a minimap and a JavaScript linter, as measured by observations of the instructional staff
+- install & use plugins for their text editor, including a JavaScript linter, as measured by observations of the instructional staff

 ## Readings